Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Analysis

 In this section, we will see that writing projective integration schemes as RK schemes allows to use simple tools established for Runge-Kutta schemes to determine the stability properties of the schemes.
+Note that we are interested in stable schemes for problems including a scale separation with fast and slow modes.
+Therefore, we aim at stability regions that include one fast eigenvalue cluster and one (typically disconnected) slow eigenvalue cluster.
+We remark that schemes with connected stability regions are commonly constructed by using Telescopic Projective Integration (TPI), as covered in section \ref{sec:TPFE}.
+However, we focus on clearly separated fast and slow modes here.

 Stability of RK schemes is commonly assessed via the scalar Dahlquist equation \cite{Hairer2000}